IBM/cloud-pak/repo/case/ibm-ucda-case/README.md

   --from-literal=keystorepassword=MyKeystorePassword
 ```

-5. A PersistentVolume that will hold the conf directory for the UrbanCode Deploy agent is required.
+5. A PersistentVolume that will hold the conf directory for the DevOps Deploy agent is required.
 If your cluster supports dynamic volume provisioning you will not need to create a PersistentVolume (PV) or PersistentVolumeClaim (PVC) before installing this chart.
 If your cluster does not support dynamic volume provisioning, you will need to either ensure a PV is available or you will need to create one before installing this chart.
 You can optionally create the PVC to bind it to a specific PV, or you can let the chart create a PVC and bind to any available PV that meets the required size and storage class.
 Sample YAML to create the PV and PVC are provided below.

 ```
 apiVersion: v1